UsabilityEngineering/ux-journal-maxbutevil/j01/README.md

 ### Landing Page
 We started by going to the link, which brought us to this page:
 ![image](https://github.com/user-attachments/assets/f50d9bc9-7afa-4338-846f-28c0a99f0c43)
 We didn't run into any issues here, because we knew going into it that the game had a structure similar to the JackBox series of games.
 In JackBox games, a non-mobile device is the "host", and displays a join code.
 Players then join the game on their phone by entering the code.
 However, if we didn't already have that knowledge, this screen probably would've been confusing to us.
-This page could benefit from improved **Help and Documentation**, to explain how the game works to players who are confused.
-A button or a link that provides information about how the game works would go a long way.
+This page could benefit from improved **Help and Documentation**; some kind of mechanism to explain how the game works to players who are confused.
+For example, a button or a link that provides information about how the game works would go a long way.

 ### Hosting
 The host page looks like this: